-98 (k) Spouse relieved of liability in certain cases 99 (1) In general Under regulations prescribed by the Tax Commissioner, if:
+96 Fee Administration Fund may be expended by the Tax Commissioner for the general 97 administration of the taxes administered under the authority of this article.
+98 (k) Spouse relieved of liability in certain cases. - 99 (1) In general. - Under regulations prescribed by the Tax Commissioner, if: 100 (A) A joint personal income tax return has been made for a taxable year; 101 (B) On the return there is a substantial understatement of tax attributable to grossly 102 erroneous items of one spouse; 103 (C) The other spouse establishes that in signing the return he or she did not know, and 104 had no reason to know, that there was a substantial understatement; and 105 (D) Taking into account all the facts and circumstances, it is inequitable to hold the other 106 spouse liable for the deficiency in tax for the taxable year attributable to the substantial 107 understatement, then the other spouse is relieved of any liability for tax, including interest, 108 additions to tax, and other amounts for the taxable year to the extent the liability is attributable to 109 the substantial understatement.
+110 (2) Grossly erroneous items. - For purposes of this subsection, the term "grossly 111 erroneous items" means, with respect to any spouse: 112 (A) Any item of gross income attributable to a spouse which is omitted from gross income; 113 and 114 (B) Any claim of a deduction, credit, or basis by a spouse in an amount for which there is 115 no basis in fact or law.
+116 (3) Substantial understatement. - For purposes of this subsection, the term "substantial understatement" means any understatement, as defined in regulations prescribed by the Tax

-- (A) A joint personal income tax return has been made for a taxable year; - (B) On the return there is a substantial understatement of tax attributable to grossly erroneous items of one spouse; - (C) The other spouse establishes that in signing the return he or she did not know, and had no reason to know, that there was a substantial understatement; and - (D) Taking into account all the facts and circumstances, it is inequitable to hold the other spouse liable for the deficiency in tax for the taxable year attributable to the substantial understatement, then the other spouse is relieved of any liability for tax, including interest, additions to tax, and other amounts for the taxable year to the extent the liability is attributable to the substantial understatement. - (2) Grossly erroneous items. -- For purposes of this subsection, the term "grossly erroneous items" means, with respect to any spouse: - (A) Any item of gross income attributable to a spouse which is omitted from gross income; and - (B) Any claim of a deduction, credit or basis by a spouse in an amount for which there is no basis in fact or law. - (3) Substantial understatement. -- For purposes of this subsection, the term "substantial understatement" means any understatement, as defined in regulations prescribed by the Tax Commissioner which exceed \$500. - (4) Understatement must exceed specified percentage of spouse's income. - (A) Adjusted gross income of \$20,000 or less. -- If the spouse's adjusted gross income for the readjustment year is \$20,000 or less, this subsection applies only if the liability described in paragraph (1) of this subsection is greater than 10 percent of the adjusted gross income. - (B) Adjusted gross income of more than \$20,000. -- If the spouse's adjusted gross income for the readjustment year is more than \$20,000, subparagraph (A) of this subdivision is applied by substituting "25 percent" for "10 percent".
+(4) Understatement must exceed specified percentage of spouse's income.

-- (C) Readjustment year. -- For purposes of this paragraph, the term "readjustment year" means the most recent taxable year of the spouse ending before the date the deficiency notice is mailed. - (D) Computation of spouse's adjusted gross income. -- If the spouse is married to another spouse at the close of the readjustment year, the spouse's adjusted gross income shall include the income of the new spouse whether or not they file a joint return. - (E) Exception for omissions from gross income. -- This paragraph shall not apply to any liability attributable to the omission of an item from gross income. - (5) Adjusted gross income. -- For purposes of this subsection, the term "adjusted gross income" means the West Virginia adjusted gross income of the taxpayer, determined under §11-21-1 et seq. of this code.
+- (A) Adjusted gross income of \$20,000 or less.
+If the spouse's adjusted gross income for the readjustment year is \$20,000 or less, this subsection applies only if the liability described in subdivision (1) of this subsection is greater than 10 percent of the adjusted gross income. - (B) Adjusted gross income of more than \$20,000.
+If the spouse's adjusted gross income for the readjustment year is more than \$20,000, paragraph (A) of this subdivision is applied by substituting "25 percent" for "10 percent". - (C) Readjustment year.
+For purposes of this subdivision, the term "readjustment year" means the most recent taxable year of the spouse ending before the date the deficiency notice is mailed. - (D) Computation of spouse's adjusted gross income.
+If the spouse is married to another spouse at the close of the readjustment year, the spouse's adjusted gross income shall include the income of the new spouse whether or not they file a joint return. - (E) Exception for omissions from gross income.
+This subdivision shall not apply to any liability attributable to the omission of an item from gross income. - (5) Adjusted gross income.
+For purposes of this subsection, the term "adjusted gross income" means the West Virginia adjusted gross income of the taxpayer, determined under §11-21-1 et seq. of this code.